JetBrains/guide/site/intellij/tutorials/getting-started-intellij-idea/seeing-how-far-youve-come/index.md

 title: Seeing how far you've come
 topics: []
 author: hs
-subtitle: 'The Productivity Guide is a fun way to see what you know, and what you don''t!'
+subtitle: "The Productivity Guide is a fun way to see what you know, and what you don't!"
 thumbnail: ./thumbnail.png
 ---

 There may come a time when you either want to see your progress or perhaps identify areas where you want to learn more.
 The Productivity Guide is a great way to achieve both of those objectives.
 We will look at:

 - Your Usage Statistics

 ## Your Usage Statistics